duncanpierce/vector/README-DESIGN.md

 I am debating whether `Split` and `Join` should exist at all.

+## To do

+* Interlace/Deinterlace
+* SwapLanes/SwapHorizontal
+* Horizontal instructions and naming convention
+  * "Horizontal" "Across" "All" "Vector" "Lanes"
+* mask.Bits.All() and Bits.ForEach() - easier if we fix mask length
+* Loop tail and alignment operations
+* IsDuplicate() (VPCONFLICT)

 ## Disadvantages

 * Fallback Go implementations are currently duplicated across different vector sizes